SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/docs/builds.md

 unknown package 'foo' in dependencies of target 'Bar'; valid packages are: 'baz', 'baq'
 ```

-The likely cause a local package dependency (for instance, an example project that imports the package) with the package dependency declared as:
+The likely cause is a local package dependency (for instance, an example project that imports the package) with the package dependency declared as:

 ```
 .package(path: "../../")